 In 2009, when the project was almost ready for construction, Quentin Kopp, a member of the High Speed Rail Authority, made a final and unsuccessful attempt to kill the project by demanding excess station capacity for high speed trains and proposing an infeasible alternative of putting the train terminal at a different location.

 In August 2010, Transbay Terminal was closed to the public and demolition began.
-The terminal and the train box are planned to be completed by 2017.
+The terminal and the train box are planned to be completed by the summer of 2018, with AC Transit moving into the new facility.
 Rail tunnel to the terminal will be built later in a separate phase.

 Green Caltrain updates on Transbay Terminal